YottaDB/YDBDoc/AdminOpsGuide/integrity.rst

   SET a node in each database equal to itself.

 *IF THE DATA CAN BE BOTH READ AND WRITTEN*, the problem is not a database problem.
-Refer to `section H8 <./integrity.html#h8-application-problems>`_.
+Refer to :ref:`h8-application-problems`.

 *IF DATA CANNOT BE READ OR WRITTEN*, some process is unable to release full ownership of the database critical section.
 Determine the process identification number (PID) of the process using the DSE command CRITICAL.
-If the process exists, refer to `section H4 <./integrity.html#h4-database-cache-problems>`_.
+If the process exists, refer to :ref:`h4-database-cache-problems`.
 If the process is non-existent, use DSE CRITICAL -REMOVE to emulate a release and re-examine the entire situation.

 Example: